alvaropp/alvaropp.github.io/content/projects/minecraft_controller.markdown

 date: 2017-02-27
 title: Minecraft Controller
 description: with Orientation sensor data
-skills: sensors, real-time data streaming, UDP, Python
+skills: sensors, real-time data streaming, UDP, Python.
 brief: When organising <a href="../projects/outreach-events.html" target="_blank">outreach events</a> with <a href="../projects/pythontool-mod.html" target="_blank">PythonTool-Mod</a> for Minecraft, it became clear that many young people are not used to mouse & keyboard gaming.
 Some of the youngest players would even try to touch the computer monitor hoping it was a touch-screen.
 These experiences motivated this project, which explores how sensor data from a mobile phone could be employed to control player movement in video-games like Minecraft.
 Specifically, by using orientation data, one can move the Minecraft player around by tilting the phone in the desired direction.
 img: https://user-images.githubusercontent.com/4785303/34828173-9a83f94c-f6d4-11e7-8f2d-e8510abc82db.jpg
 big_img: https://user-images.githubusercontent.com/4785303/34828061-2c7ef4b0-f6d4-11e7-9838-bb70f406e98b.jpg
-how-to: code available on <a href="https://github.com/alvaropp/MinecraftController" target="_blank">GitHub</a>
+how-to: code available on <a href="https://github.com/alvaropp/MinecraftController" target="_blank">GitHub</a>.
 ---

 <span style="font-size: 0.65em; float: right">Image created by me out of the following free resources: